Encoders8

-Encoders8 was developed as an optional addon to the TxrAVR module.
+was developed as an optional addon to the TxrAVR module.

-TxrAVR-Picastar's minuimum user interface is a 4x3 keypad, four other push buttons, the main tuning rotary encoder and a 24 or 30 pulse per rev 'menu encoder'.
+the main tuning rotary encoder and a 24 or 30 pulse per rev 'menu encoder'.

 For many months now, low resolution rotary encoders have been available on eBay at a cost of 0.80ukp each (on eBay).
 These are the of type used for car radio volume controls, etc. Hopefully such low cost purchases will continue to be available.

 The two rotary encoder inputs to TxrAVR each use a dedicated edge-triggered interrupt.
-A scan through the available 8 bit AVR chips seemed to reveal that only the larger chips (Atmega1280 and ATmega 2560) have as many as as eight dedicated interrupt lines.
+A scan through the available 8-bit AVR chips seemed to reveal that only the larger chips (Atmega1280 and ATmega 2560) have as many as as eight dedicated interrupt lines.
 I decided to use the 100 pin ATmega2560.
 In someways its a bit of an overkill: It has 84 I/O lines and I'm only using 17 (+ programming interface), Its has 256kbyte of flash memeory - and I'm only using 1516 bytes!!
-But it has interrupts INT0 to INT7 and it can be purchased for 6.80ukp + VAT (if you buy 10) and its the same chip as in the TxrAVR board.
+But it has interrupts INT0 to INT7 and it can be purchased for 6.80ukp + VAT (if you buy 10) and it's the same chip as in the TxrAVR board.

 The coding is simple.
 Eight interrupt service routines respond to a positive edge on the corresponding encoder 'phase' output.
-The routine exmaines the encoder's quad output to determine direction of rotation and increments or decrements a counter variable (initially at zero) .
+The routine examines the encoder's quad output to determine direction of rotation and increments or decrements a counter variable (initially at zero) .
 The main program loop examines the eight counter variables.
 If one is non-zero, it tramsits an appropriate message via the USART0 serial port and zeros the counter.

-The messages have the form: $3+01 terminated by CR (ASCII 13).
+The messages have the form: $3+01, terminated by CR (ASCII 13).
 This particular message means encoder 3 increment by one.

 The ATmega2560's internal (20k-50k) pull-up resistors appear to be adequate.